mkrechetov/mkrechetov.github.io/_posts/2022-07-23-clustering.markdown

 ---
 layout: post
-title:  "Graph clustering (Node2Vec, Geometrical and Bisections)."
+title:  "Graph clustering examples."
 date:   2022-07-23 16:00:00 +0300
 categories: Graph-clustering
 usemathjax: true
 ---

-In this short post I want to illustrate some graph clustering/partitioning ideas.
+In this short post, I want to illustrate some graph clustering/partitioning ideas.
-First, I generate a random gabriel graph with 50 vertices (how to generate such graphs I described in the previous [post](https://mkrechetov.github.io/gabriel_graphs)).
+First, I generate a random Gabriel graph with 50 vertices (how to generate such graphs I described in the previous [post](https://mkrechetov.github.io/gabriel_graphs).
 First, we will need the following imports:

 ```